Modeling Geothermal Processes with COMSOL Software

 Simulation is necessary for the prediction of long-term impacts on the BHEs in order to identify whether the pipe will avoid freezing.
 The most straightforward way to quickly model the BHEs is to neglect the glow and heat transfer within the borehole and apply an appropriate heat flux boundary condition at the walls.
 In doing so, the borehole becomes a local heat sink and heat will travel towards it.
 If more than one BHE is installed at a local site, the heat exchangers might start to interact after some time.
 In particular, if groundwater flow in an aquifer is present, the boreholes will connect thermally.
 This thermal interaction can cause significant efficiency losses of the whole geothermal system.
 On the other hand, groundwater flow also increases the thermal recovery rate.
 Reliable predictions can only be made if the geological data set is accurate enough.

-The heat transfer through the BHEs over a period of time.
-The top surface temperature changes seasonally between 0-20°C, representing a city in central Europe or the east coast in the US.
+The heat transfer through the BHEs over a period of one year.
+The top surface temperature changes seasonally between about -2°C and 22°C according to meteorological weather data from Berlin, Germany.
 Notice how the heat pattern elongates in the direction of flow in the region of the aquifer.

 Today, we have introduced how you can use multiphysics simulation in geothermal energy applications.
 Next up in this blog series we will present a more advanced application, involving coupling heat transfer in heat pipe arrays with subsurface porous media flow.
 Stay tuned!